hmnhGeek/DSP-Project-Report-LaTeX/README.md

 <img src="/readme_images/bitplanes.png" width="500">

 Enter the bit plane number in the entry box and click on `Generate`.
+On this part, `threading` is not used.
+So when `Generate` is clicked, the window may freeze and may stop respond.
+Be patient and wait till maximum 1 to 2 minutes in the worst case.
 Below are LSB and MSB planes respectively.

 <img src="/readme_images/bit8.png" width="400">  <img src="/readme_images/bit1.png" width="400">